 Serving ideas for pork roast

 I usually serve roasted pork as a traditional roast meal with a selection of vegetable side dishes.
+For a quick and easy gravy, try this recipe for making a rich brown gravy from stock cubes.

 You can cook vegetables in the air fryer with the pork while it is roasting, or par-cook them before roasting the pork, then finish them roasting while the pork is resting.

-Here are some easy ideas to try:
+Here are some simple ideas to try:

 I also like to serve steamed vegetables, and have found that the quickest way to steam them is in the microwave.
-Prepare the veggies while the pork is roasting, start them steaming while the roast pork is resting.
+Prepare the veggies while the pork is roasting.
+Start them steaming while the roast pork is resting.
 See microwave steamed vegetables for some options to try.

 Storage and reheating